On toric generators in the unitary and special unitary bordism rings: Toric and quasitoric manifolds, cohomology and Chern classes

 In other words,

 where $u=v_{1}=\cdots=v_{n_1+1}$ and $v=v_{n_1+n_2+2}$.
 Theorem~\ref{tangenttoric} gives

 If $i_1=\cdots=i_{n_2}=0$, we obtain $V=\C P^{n_1}\times\C P^{n_2}$.

-The same information can be retrieved from the well-known description of the tangent bundle and the cohomology ring of a complex projectivisation.
+The same information can be retrieved from the following well-known description of the tangent bundle and the cohomology ring of a complex projectivisation.

-\begin{theorem}[{\cite[\S15]{bo-hi58}}] Let $p\colon \C P(\xi)\to X$ be the projectivisation of a complex $n$-plane bundle $\xi$ over a complex manifold~$X$, and let $\gamma$ be the tautological line bundle over~$\C P(\xi)$.
+\begin{theorem}[Borel and Hirzebruch {\cite[\S15]{bo-hi58}}] Let $p\colon \C P(\xi)\to X$ be the projectivisation of a complex $n$-plane bundle $\xi$ over a complex manifold~$X$, and let $\gamma$ be the tautological line bundle over~$\C P(\xi)$.
 Then there is an isomorphism of vector bundles

 where $\underline\C$ denotes a trivial line bundle over~$\C P(\xi)$.
 Furthermore, the integral cohomology ring of $\C P(\xi)$ is the quotient of the polynomial ring $H^*(X)[v]$ on one generator $v=c_1(\bar\gamma)$ with coefficients in $H^*(X)$ by the single relation